What is perimenopause?

 A hysterectomy or surgical removal of the ovaries also leads to immediate menopause, regardless of age.

-Menopause is not just hot flashes
+Menopause is more than just hot flashes.

 84%

-experience sleep difficulties
+experience sleep disturbances

 73%

-experience brain fog
+struggle with brain fog

 69%

-experience anxiety and depression
+report anxiety and depression

 Source: Fawcett Society 2022